Methadone vs. Suboxone®: What’s the Difference?

 • The possibility of continued illicit opioid use

 For many people, the rigidity of a methadone treatment program counts in the negative column.
-Not everyone has the time or desire to visit a clinic every day to receive their medication, but others find the structure helps them stay clean.
+Not everyone has the time or desire to visit a clinic every day to receive their medication.
+However, others find the structure helps them stay on track.
 Regardless of your stance on daily clinic visits, decades of evidence prove the system works.

-Suboxone® is another synthetic opioid, with a few critical differences.
-Suboxone® is a combination of the medications buprenorphine and naloxone, and the Food and Drug Administration approved it for use in treating opioid addiction in 2002.
+Suboxone is another synthetic opioid medication with a few critical differences.
+Suboxone is a combination of buprenorphine and naloxone, and the FDA approved it for treating opioid addiction in 2002.

-Buprenorphine is only a partial opioid agonist.
-It can provide enough opioid activity to keep the brain from entering withdrawal, but its effects are significantly less intense than opioid drugs of abuse, as well as methadone.
+Buprenorphine is a partial opioid agonist.
+It provides enough opioid activity to keep the brain from entering withdrawal.
+Although, its effects are significantly less intense than full opioid substances, as well as methadone.

-Addiction professionals use naloxone on its own to reverse the effects of opioid overdose.
-In Suboxone®, naloxone serves as a strong deterrent for misuse.
-Naloxone only gets absorbed and activated if the medication gets dissolved and injected, rather than taken orally.
-If this happens, naloxone will cause you to go into withdrawal immediately — making Suboxone® very unlikely to become a substance of abuse by injection.
+Addiction professionals use naloxone to reverse the effects of opioid overdose.
+In Suboxone, naloxone serves as a strong deterrent for misuse.
+When Suboxone gets injected, the naloxone will cause you to go into withdrawal immediately.
+This makes Suboxone very unlikely to become a substance of intravenous misuse.

-The process of receiving MAT using Suboxone® vs. is similar to that of methadone, with two key differences.
+The process of receiving MAT using Suboxone is similar to that of methadone, with two key differences.
 The first is that you must be in mild withdrawal before you take your first dose.
-Buprenorphine, the medication’s main ingredient, has a greater affinity for receptor sites in the brain than methadone and other opioids do.
-Therefore, the buprenorphine will knock other opioids off the receptor sites, leading to sudden withdrawal if the patient isn’t opioid free when taking the first dose.
+Buprenorphine, the medication’s main ingredient, has a greater affinity for receptor sites in the brain than methadone and other opioids.
+Buprenorphine will knock other opioids off the receptors, leading to sudden withdrawal if the patient has opioids in their system.

-The second difference is that in most programs you can take Suboxone® at home.
-During induction, a doctor or registered nurse will assess your withdrawal symptoms to make sure it’s safe to start the medication, and you’ll likely take your first few doses under supervision.
-After that, however, you can continue your treatment in the comfort of your home with regularly scheduled appointments at the clinic.
+The second difference is that in most programs, you can take Suboxone at home.
+During induction, medical staff will assess your withdrawal symptoms to make sure it’s safe to start the medication.
+You will likely take your first few doses under supervision.
+After that, you can continue your treatment in the comfort of your home with regularly scheduled appointments at the clinic.
 Some programs even allow you to begin induction at home.

 • Greater flexibility in treatment structure